SargeyWargey/Homoothya/Story/Drafts/Chapter_15.md

 We started walking.
 Our line dropped over the southern lip of the ridge, feet silent on the sand.
 Behind us, I watched the northern group peel away, single file, their footprints swallowed by the cottonwood's shade before the wind could erase them.

 The clearing emptied in breaths.
 The wickiup frames lay stacked like broken ribs.
-The fire pits cold.
+The fire pit is cold.
 The ring of pebbles around the cottonwood caught the first hard light, but the soil above the grinding stones already looked untouched.
 Everything we'd built, everything we'd been, reduced to marks the next rain would blur.

 I looked back once.
 Only once.
 Then I turned and followed my father south, toward the canyon, toward the cave, toward whatever was waiting for us there.